psliwa/image-optimizer/README.md

 Supported options:

 * `ignore_errors` (default: true)
-* `single_optimizer_timeout_in_seconds` (default: null - no timeout) -
+* `single_optimizer_timeout_in_seconds` (default: 60) - useful when you
-  useful when you want to have control how long optimizing lasts.
+  want to have control how long optimizing lasts.
 For example in some cases optimizing may not be worth when it takes big amount of time.
+  Pass `null` in order to turn off timeout.
 * `execute_only_first_png_optimizer` (default: true) - execute the first
   successful or all `png` optimizers
 * `execute_only_first_jpeg_optimizer` (default: true) - execute the first successful or all `jpeg` optimizers